- Safari Voyager

 Designed specifically for families, these departures focus on activities tailored for all ages, such as different levels of kayaking and hiking.
 Families with children under the age of 12 generally take these cruises, or book a private boat charter for the whole family.
 It is the parents' or guardians' responsibility to supervise their children at all times.

-All onboard meals; premium spirits, wine, and beer; exclusive roundtrip transfers and baggage handling between Los Cabos airport and yacht; taxes and port fees; entry fees to national parks/preserves; all from-the-boat adventure activities and equipment; yoga classes and a complimentary massage.
+All onboard meals; premium spirits, wine, and beer; exclusive roundtrip transfers and baggage handling between Los Cabos airport and yacht; taxes and port fees; entry fees to national parks/preserves; all from-the-boat adventure activities and equipment; yoga classes and one complimentary massage.

 Airfare to and from your home city; super-premium wine, beer and liquor; discretionary gratuities to vessel's crew, typically 5-10% of fare; travel insurance; fuel surcharge may apply.